bgruening/bioconda_biocontainers_talk/monod.md

 ![](http://localhost:8000/images/tool_development_bioconda_solution.png){no-border}

-- More than 1,500 bioinformatic packages developed in one year
+- More than 1,500 bioinformatic packages
 - Big, fast-growing and newcomer-friendly community

 Note: Bioconda: a distribution of bioinformatics softwares using Conda